Why should a college coach care about their program’s “brand”?

 - Don’t prove to them that you want them.
 Prove to them why they should want you.

 - Let your prospect determine whether or not what you’re selling is “good enough”.
-Don’t make their buying decisions for them.
+Don’t make the buying decisions for them.
 Your job is to make the best case possible as to why they should want you and your program.
 Focus on that.

 At this point, you’ve spent months either doing a really fantastic job of establishing your brand, or a horrible job of it.